-There will also be internal changes to existing buildings, including refurbishment of wards, and upgrades to energy, information technology and other infrastructure.
-In summary it will put our health services at the cutting edge of care, in a once in a generation investment.
+There are also plans to make internal changes to existing buildings, including the addition of a new ward block adjacent to the lake 6.
+Other plans include refurbishment of wards, and upgrades to energy, information technology and other infrastructure.

 There have been over 10,000 hours of NHS staff time put into developing the plans from doctors, nurses, allied health professionals and many others, as well as patients and visitors.
 This is to ensure designs are future proofed as much as possible, and will improve care for years to come.